 Astrophysics (Index) | About |

-The phrase time scale may also be used in a different sense, to refer to time quantification given a specific time standard.
+The phrase time scale may also be used in a different sense, to refer to time quantification given by a specific time standard.